Armenian-History.com

 Oshin in Cilicia

-One of these Armenian nobles, the nakharar Oshin, formerly lord of a fortress near Gandzak (Elizabethpol) in Caucasian Albania, had come in 1075 to Cilicia, where his kinsman, Abulgharib Ardzruni, governed Tarsus and Mopsuest in the name of the Emperor Alexius I (Comnenus).
-Oshin wa given a hereditary fief (domain) the district of Lampron (Nimroun Qala) on the Tarsus River at the Cilician Gates, the narrow pass leading from the Taurus mountain chain-a point of major importance for the security of Cappadocia.
-At that time Arabs were in possession of Antioch.
+Among the Armenian nobles who took refuge in Cilicia was Oshin, a nakharar (nobleman) and former lord of a fortress near Gandzak (Elizabethpol) in Caucasian Albania.
+Arriving in Cilicia in 1075, Oshin joined his kinsman Abulgharib Ardzruni, who governed Tarsus and Mopsuestia in the name of Emperor Alexius I Comnenus.
+Oshin was granted the hereditary fief of Lampron (Nimroun Qala), a strategic district along the Tarsus River at the Cilician Gates, a narrow pass through the Taurus Mountains crucial for the security of Cappadocia.

 Byzantine Policy